-St Anne’s Cathedral was built on the site of St Anne’s Church, which was Belfast’s first Church of Ireland Parish.
-The building of cathedral began in 1899 when the foundation stone of the Nave was begun.
-The west front was not finished until 1927 and the rest of the building has been completed in stages with the final section comprising of the North Transept consecrated in 1981.
-Although the Cathedral is located across the Lagan in the Diocese of Connor, the building is shared by both Down and Dromore and Connor.
+The cathedral was built on the site of St Anne’s Church, which was Belfast’s first Church of Ireland Parish.
+Building began in 1899 when the foundation stone of the Nave was laid.
+The west front was not finished until 1927 and the rest of the building has been completed in stages with the final section comprising the North Transept consecrated in 1981.
+The striking ‘Spire of Hope’ was added to Belfast Cathedral in 2007 and is a unique addition to the city skyline.

 Whilst being a Cathedral of the Church of Ireland, whose daily worship is Anglican, it has sought to be a place where Christians of all traditions may worship together.
-A living partnership is maintained with St Peter’s Roman Catholic Cathedral in the city and ecumenical canons occupy stalls representing the Methodist and Presbyterian Churches also.
+A living partnership is maintained with St Peter’s Roman Catholic Cathedral in the city and ecumenical canons occupy stalls representing the Methodist, Presbyterian and Roman Catholic Churches.

 The Cathedral is open to visitors from 9.00 am to 6.00 pm every day.
 There is a charge for admission but if people wish simply to pray in one of the designated areas admission is free.

-The Cathedral Gift Shop has a wide range of gifts for visitors from home and abroad, including the popular Church of Ireland lapel pins.
+The Cathedral Gift Shop has a wide range of gifts for visitors from home and abroad.
 Please note that it is closed during services.

-Free parking is available in the Cathedral precincts for those attending Sunday worship.
-On weekdays, public parking is available very close to the Cathedral.
+Free parking is available in the cathedral precincts for those attending Sunday worship.
+On weekdays, public parking is available close by.

 Dean and Chapter

-Precentor: The Ven George Davison (Archdeacon of Belfast & Rector of Carrickfergus)
+Precentor: The Ven George Davison (Archdeacon of Belfast)

 Canons of Connor